-Safety considerations are the foundation of opioid analgesic prescribing, reflecting the basic principles of good medical practice [20].
-As such, any comprehensive review of opioid analgesic therapy should address the assumptions that surround opioid analgesic prescribing for pain.
+Safety considerations are the foundation of opioid analysic prescribing, reflecting the basic principles of good medical practice [21].
+As such, any comprehensive review of opioid analysic therapy should address the assumptions that surround opioid analysesic prescribing for pain.

-From the late 1990s through 2011, opioid analgesic prescribing and fatal overdose greatly increased [21].
+From the late 1990s through 2011, opioid analgesic prescribing and fatal overdose greatly increased [22].
 The CDC identified this pattern, and their prompt attention and broadcasting elevated physician and public awareness and assisted in closing "pill mills" that served as conduits for millions of opioid doses into illicit markets [3].
-The reaction to opioid overprescribing and overdose prompted efforts to curtail opioid prescribing, in part, by swaying physician and public opinion against opioids [6; 7; 22; 23; 24].
-As of 2018, the total volume of opioid prescriptions nationally has dropped more than 40% from its level in 2011 [268].
+The reaction to opioid overprescribing and overdose prompted efforts to curtail opioid prescribing, in part, by swaying physician and public opinion against opioids [6; 7; 23; 24; 25].
+As of 2020, the total volume of opioid prescriptions nationally had dropped to the lowest rate in the 15 years for which data are available, to 43.4 prescriptions per 100 persons (a total of more than 142 million opioid prescriptions) [26].
 This section addresses common misperceptions about opioid analgesics.